cardano-scaling/CIPs/CIP-0164/README.md

 committee validation before ledger inclusion, enabling significantly higher throughput.

+**Overview of Ouroboros Leios**

+Ouroboros Leios enhances Cardano's throughput through a linear, sequential protocol that operates alongside the existing Praos chain.
+Here's how it works:

+**The Protocol Flow:**

+1. **EB Proposal**: When a stake pool wins slot leadership, it creates both a standard Ranking Block (RB) and an optional Endorser Block (EB) containing references to additional transactions
+2. **EB Distribution**: The EB and its referenced transactions are rapidly distributed across the network
+3. **Committee Validation**: A randomly selected committee of stake pools validates the EB within a voting period
+4. **Certification**: If enough committee members vote (≥75% threshold), the EB becomes certified
+5. **Chain Inclusion**: Certified EBs are applied to the ledger just before their certifying RB, but the EB transactions themselves are not registered on-chain as separate blocks

+**Characteristics:**

+- **EB Size**: Each EB can reference significantly more transactions than standard blocks (configurable via protocol parameters)
+- **Expected Throughput**: Simulations demonstrate substantial throughput improvements, with the exact TPS depending on transaction sizes and protocol parameter tuning
+- **Transaction Placement**: EB transactions are applied directly to the ledger state before the certifying RB, ensuring they don't create additional on-chain bloat
+- **Opportunistic Inclusion**: Not all EBs get certified due to timing constraints, which ensures sufficient network diffusion periods for Praos security guarantees

+The protocol maintains Praos security guarantees while dramatically increasing throughput through careful timing constraints and committee-based validation, enabling Cardano to support the transaction volumes needed for long-term economic sustainability.

 This specification presents the first version of the Ouroboros Leios protocol family, designed to deliver substantial throughput improvements with economic sustainability and minimal added complexity through only few new protocol